sobolevn/sobolevn.github.io/_posts/2021-02-28-make-tests-a-part-of-your-app.md

 1. For the successful auth case and our business logic
 2. For the failed auth case

-Wouldn't it be amazing if we could just skip the second one and rely on some existing test-logic?
+Wouldn't it be amazing if we could just skip the second one and rely on some existing test-logic that we can re-use from the library itself?

 Imagine an API like: